willgower/es410_autonomous_drone/README.md

 |  |  |  |
 |  |  |  |

+Once the drone receives the mission, it processes it, saving and distributing the necessary parameters.
+Upon completion, `Mission processing finished.` is returned.

 #### State: Wait for battery load
 Battery must be connected in 20 seconds.
+When a voltage is present, drone reports `Battery connected.`.
 GCS must confirm battery has been secured in a further 20 s with command `battery secured`.
+Drone reports `Battery loaded.`

 #### State: Wait for parcel load
 Parcel must be loaded within 30 seconds.